SteffenReith/J1Sc/README.md

 Now change to the cloned directory of J1Sc

-* Build J1Sc (either using the VHDL or the Verilog version) by `sbt run` (select the IcoBoard configuration to be generated).

-* go to the IcoBoard project directory by `cd lprj/IcoBoard`

-* type `make fixit` (not necessarily needed, but avoids a lot of warnings).
-Not needed for the latest version of Spinal.

-* build everything by `make`.
-The last line should by similar to `Checking 25.00 ns (40.00 MHz) clock constraint: PASSED.`

-* Download the configuration by `make prog`
+* Build J1Ico by using the sbt build system.
+Type `sbt icoProg` to generate a Verilog version of J1Sc for your IcoBoard, synthesize it, do a place & route and to download the bit-file finally.

 * Become root or set the the permissions of your serial devices properly and run `bin/confsX`, where X is the number of the used serial port.
 Hence X is 0 if `/dev/ttyUSB0` should be used.